voidKandy/zortfolio/README.md

 Templating was hand-rolled, see [the template module](src/template.zig).

 I had never used Web Components before, but as it turns out, they're *really* nice.
-I will definately be using them again in the future.